 Founded in September 1999 by former bartender Russel Wattenberg after overhearing local teachers lamenting an inability to provide their impoverished students with reading materials, The Book Thing is operated entirely by a staff of volunteers.
-The store’s extensive catalogue consists of a vast array of books and magazines, continually replenished through a system of in-person and mail-in donations, helped along by local city regulations against book donations to public libraries.
+The store’s extensive catalogue consists of a vast array of books and magazines, continually replenished through a system of in-person and mail-in donations.

-A few simple tenets form The Book Thing’s only hard and fast rules: visitors are firmly forbidden for paying for any book, even when offered; let browsers choose whatever book they want; and reselling of books is a big no-no. Anyone and everyone is invited to stop by, peruse at his or her leisure, and leave with “up to 150,000 volumes per day, per person.”
+A few simple tenets form The Book Thing’s only hard and fast rules: visitors are firmly forbidden from paying for any book, even when they offer; let browsers choose whatever book they want; and reselling of books is a big no-no. Anyone and everyone is invited to stop by, peruse at his or her leisure, and leave with “up to 150,000 volumes per day, per person.”